Butorphanol Nasal SprayPronunciation

-The use of butorphanol tartrate nasal spray is not recommended because it has not been studied in induction or maintenance of anesthesia.
+The use of butorphanol tartrate nasal solution is not recommended because it has not been studied in induction or maintenance of anesthesia.

-The use of butorphanol tartrate nasal spray is not recommended as it has not been studied in labor.
+The use of butorphanol tartrate nasal solution is not recommended as it has not been studied in labor.

 Safety and Handling

-Butorphanol tartrate nasal spray is an open delivery system with increased risk of exposure to health care workers.
+Butorphanol tartrate nasal solution is an open delivery system with increased risk of exposure to health care workers.